gael-src/css-animation-46-2/exercise/README-exercise.md

 **Challenge:**

-- Make the `child` come back to his starting point instead of top right corner of the "parent".
+- Make the `child` come back to his starting point instead of top right corner of the `parent`.

 </br></br>